LeonardoSola/LeonardoSola/README.md

 ### About me

-- I am an 19yo Brazilian developer and student of Systems Analysis and Development.
+- I am an 20yo Brazilian Full-Stack developer and student of Systems Analysis and Development.

 ---
 ### Social Media